vijeedesigns/diamond-sweeper/README.md

 You can also run the project without using npm or Angular.
 1. Download files in dist folder.
 2. Run index.html on your browser.
-3. If you are facing any trouble, please check <base href="/">.
+3. If you are facing any trouble, please check &lt;base href="/"&gt;.
 Here you have to give valuable href value.

 ![Screenshot](./screenshot.png)